 - Before removing body panel, you can to ease repair uninstall entrance door from vehicle.
 If applicable, remove reflector, keyless system keyboard and cornering light. - You must also remove horizontal finishing molding located underneath the window.
-This molding is glued and will have to be replaced because it will be damaged at removal. - Remove interior finishing panel to access rub rail fixing bolts, then remove rub rail. - Using the "Zip Gun", cut Sika bead located 1⁄4 inch (7-8 mm) from each body panel edge and around cornering light. - Separate body panel from door.

-- Remove from door surface Sika bead and double-face self adhesive tape residue using a razor sharp window scraper. - Use a Chix cloth and anti-silicone to remove any dust or residue.
+This molding is glued and will have to be replaced because it will be damaged at removal. - Remove interior finishing panel to access rub rail fixing bolts, then remove rub rail. - Using the "Zip Gun", cut Sika bead located 1⁄4 inch (7-8 mm) from each body panel edge and around cornering light. - Separate body panel from door. - Remove from door surface Sika bead and double-face self adhesive tape residue using a razor sharp window scraper. - Use a Chix cloth and anti-silicone to remove any dust or residue.

-For assembly, gluing or finishing joints of entrance door, refer to procedure SAV280020 included at the end of this section.
+For assembly, gluing or finishing joints of entrance door, refer to procedure SAV280020.

-For gluing of entrance door horizontal finishing molding, refer to procedure SAV00213 included at the end of this section.
+For gluing of entrance door horizontal finishing molding, refer to procedure SAV00213.

-For the installation of entrance door, refer to procedure SAV280022 included at the end of this section.
+For the installation of entrance door, refer to procedure SAV280022.